Portugal Votes With Centre-right Poised To Oust Socialists - UrduPoint

 On his watch unemployment has dropped, the economy expanded by 2.3 percent last year -- one of the fastest rates in the eurozone -- and public finances have improved.

-But surveys indicate many voters feel Costa's government squandered the outright majority it won in 2022 by failing to improve unreliable public health services and education or address a housing crisis that has sparked large street protests in what remains one of Western Europe's poorest countries.
+But surveys indicate many voters feel Costa's government squandered the outright majority it won in 2022 by failing to improve unreliable public health services and education or to address a housing crisis in what remains one of Western Europe's poorest countries.

-"From my point of view things have worsened a bit.
-It's time for a change," Bernardo Guerra, a 28-year-old personal trainer, told AFP after casting his ballot at a high school in central Lisbon.
+"Things have worsened a bit.
+It's time for a change," Bernardo Guerra, a 28-year-old personal trainer, told AFP after voting at a high school in central Lisbon.

-"In Portugal there is a lot of corruption, Portugal has a bad image abroad...
-I hope a new government improves this situation."

 The Socialists' new leader, 46-year-old former infrastructure minister Pedro Nuno Santos, has defended the government's record even as he acknowledges it could have done better in some areas.